Ectoderm

-Generally speaking, the ectoderm differentiates to form epithelial and neural tissues (spinal cord, peripheral nerves and brain).
+Generally speaking, the ectoderm differentiates to form epithelial and neural tissues (spinal cord, nerves and brain).
 This includes the skin, linings of the mouth, anus, nostrils, sweat glands, hair and nails, and tooth enamel.
 Other types of epithelium are derived from the endoderm.

 In vertebrate embryos, the ectoderm can be divided into two parts: the dorsal surface ectoderm also known as the external ectoderm, and the neural plate, which invaginates to form the neural tube and neural crest.
 The surface ectoderm gives rise to most epithelial tissues, and the neural plate gives rise to most neural tissues.
 For this reason, the neural plate and neural crest are also referred to as the neuroectoderm.

 History

 Heinz Christian Pander, a Baltic German–Russian biologist, has been credited for the discovery of the three germ layers that form during embryogenesis.
 Pander received his doctorate in zoology from the University of Würzburg in 1817.
 He began his studies in embryology using chicken eggs, which allowed for his discovery of the ectoderm, mesoderm and endoderm.
 Due to his findings, Pander is sometimes referred to as the "founder of embryology".

 Pander's work of the early embryo was continued by a Prussian–Estonian biologist named Karl Ernst von Baer.
 Baer took Pander's concept of the germ layers and through extensive research of many different types of species, he was able to extend this principle to all vertebrates.
 Baer also received credit for the discovery of the blastula.
 Baer published his findings, including his germ layer theory, in a textbook which translates to On the Development of Animals which he released in 1828.